gclayburg/buildfarm/README.md

 origin	https://github.com/gclayburg/hello-jhipster (push)

 ```
+This hello-jhipster was also largely generated from JHipster.
+It is a Monolithic application that uses the Maven project model, and a MongoDB database.
+The pom.xml file is slightly modified from the default to allow for parallel testing with the `prodtest` profile.

 If you use this project, just remember to push to `buildfarm` and not `origin` to trigger Jenkins builds.

 # Push and Build